rdelfin/pe_mentorship/week_3/ex_2.md

 # Exercise 2: Finding syscalls

-As we've already discussed, syscalls are the only way processes have to talk to the world outside their abtraction box.
+As we've already discussed, syscalls are the only way processes have to talk to the world outside their abstraction box.
 It's how they ask the OS to perform operations outside their sandbox.
 As such, if you could peer into the syscalls that a process performs, you'd probably be able to figure out what said process is doing overall, if it's sending data over the network, reading or modifying certain files, and many other